The top types of insurance every restaurant needs

 Important to know: We know this is an easy one to ignore, but you might be shocked to know just how common restaurant employee fraud is.
 Don’t pass this coverage up.

-Need workers’ comp, general liability, or a business owners’ policy?
-We can get you a quote in about 5 minutes.
+Need workers’ comp, general liability, or a Business Owners’ Policy?
+We can get you a small business insurance quote in about 5 minutes.
 Everything’s online.
 Everything’s easy.